 The doctors in attendance, who collectively had five decades of experience among them, told her on average that they had only seen two gunshot wounds in their careers.
 In contrast, Sasson averaged one or two per shift in the ER.
 Looking at the difference among the societal “stories” prevalent in these other nations would be a good place to start to understand the stark difference which baffles doctors in the U.S. who are themselves traumatized by the trauma being wheeled into their operating rooms every evening.

 Our failure to distinguish between authentic power and the illusion of power helps explain the growing violence on our planet.
 Gary Zukov explains: “The type of power that you are trying to transform in yourself is the type of power that needs to be transformed in general upon the Earth.
 There are numerous, numerous, numerous human beings who are drawn to violence—violent fantasies and violent acts.
-Most of them essentially center in the fact that the individual himself or herself feels powerless and victimized and, therefore, wants to live, for a brief period of time with one other human being, a sense of being empowered, but there is no genuine power to be found in that area.”
+Most of them essentially center in the fact that the individual himself or herself feels powerless and victimized and, therefore, wants to live, for a brief period of time … with a sense of being empowered, but there is no genuine power to be found in that area.”[viii]

 Not all wars involving violence occur on conventional battlefields.
 Natalia Gavrilenko, deputy director of Women in Danger in Russia describes how Russian men make war on Russian women.
 “Gavrilenko says 565,000 crimes against women were committed in Russia in 1994, and more than 600,000 in 1996.
-She calls the secretive violence that has ripped through Russian homes since the Soviet collapse an ‘undeclared war.’”
+She calls the secretive violence that has ripped through Russian homes since the Soviet collapse an ‘undeclared war.’”[ix]

-What is called for to reduce violence in the world is to empower humanity with the Point of Power Practice and the “aggressive” process of meditation to reduce fear and enhance creativity by revealing the human connection to inner wisdom and the Implicate Order.
+What is called for to reduce violence in the world is to empower humanity with The Point of Power Practice and the “aggressive” process of meditation to reduce fear and enhance creativity by revealing the human connection to inner wisdom and the Implicate Order.
 Violence reveals the fear and the weakness of the old human narrative whereas there is authentic strength and power in the emerging human story we call Simple Reality.
 We must come to understand that reducing violence is one of the many choices available to us in creating a sustainable global village.